---

 provider/model.

-4. If no registered harness matches, OpenClaw uses PI unless PI fallback is
+4. If no registered harness matches, OpenClaw uses its embedded runtime.

 Plugin harness failures surface as run failures.
-In `auto` mode, PI fallback is
+In `auto` mode, embedded

-only used when no registered plugin harness supports the resolved
+fallback only applies when no registered plugin harness supports the resolved

 provider/model.
 Once a plugin harness has claimed a run, OpenClaw does not

-replay that same turn through PI because that can change auth/runtime semantics
+replay that same turn through another runtime, because that can change

 Whole-session and whole-agent runtime pins are ignored by selection.
 That